 An online bachelor’s in psychology degree program provides a broad overview of the field of psychology and introduces you to different theories, approaches, and perspectives in the field.
-Some bachelor of science in psychology programs also give you the option to choose a concentration so you can focus on the area that interests you most—for example, addiction or criminal justice.
+Some bachelor of science in psychology programs also give you the option to choose a concentration so you can focus on the area that interests you most—for example, addiction, criminal justice or forensic psychology.
 A psychology degree can prepare you for a variety of interesting entry-level positions such as alcohol counselor, case management aide, or social services liaison.*

 If you are interested in helping improve the lives of individuals and communities that are facing serious issues that endanger them or affect their quality of life, an online bachelor’s degree in human services can teach you specific skills for becoming their advocate and a positive change agent.
 Coursework focuses on topics like prevention, remediation of problems, conflict resolution, and improved delivery of essential services.
 A human services degree can prepare you for rewarding positions such as community support worker, child advocate, community activist, parole officer, or mental health support or aide.* This degree also gives you a foundation to pursue an MS in Human and Social Services, and, ultimately, a PhD in Human and Social Services.